michaellzc/michaellin.me/posts/backup-vault-with-raft-storage-on-kubernetes/index.md

 Unfortunately, the open source vault does not provide an out-of-the-box automated backup solution.
 It is only offer in [Vault Enterprise][].
 Apprently, our team doesn't have a deep pocket to pay for the license fee.

 That said, the backup feature is still accessible from cli and HTTP API, just not automated.
-We utilize the [snapshot save][] from vault cli to perform automated backup using a [Kubernetes CronJob][] running along with the vault Kubernetes deployment.
+We utilize the [snapshot save][] from vault cli to perform automated backup using a [CronJob][] running along with the vault Kubernetes deployment.
 The cronjob will periodically take a snapshot of the vault cluster and upload to our S3 storage.

 ## How?